 ABOUT ME

 I care about understanding what it means to be human.
 The differences, the complexities and the fullness of people’s lived experiences.
-I’m drawn to how we find connection through it all, and what becomes possible when people speak honestly and something meaningful deepens between them.
+I’m drawn to how we find connection through it all, and what becomes possible when people speak openly and something meaningful can deepen between them.
 The kind of conversation where we’re left feeling a little more whole.

 My background is in the creative and financial industries before retraining as a psychotherapist to work more in depth with human psychology.
-I hold a master’s degree in Integrative Psychotherapy from the Metanoia Institute in London and am a fully accredited member of the UK Council for Psychotherapy (UKCP).
+I hold a master’s degree in Integrative Psychotherapy from the Metanoia Institute in London, and am a registered member of the UK Council for Psychotherapy (UKCP).

 My approach draws from developmental, relational and existential theories.
 My learning is ongoing, both professionally and as a person.
 I don’t sit above the work.
 I’m in it with you, just from a different seat.